 Homeless Case Manager: Angie Schnetzer (816) 213-3233 email@example.com

-- Identify and meet the needs of students in homeless situations to maximize their success in school and minimized disruption of their education.
+- Identify and meet the needs of students in homeless situations to maximize their success in school and minimize disruption of their education.

 - Provide support and resources, including transportation, to maintain consistency and continuity in the educational process for students in homeless circumstances.

 - Provide full access to educational programs and opportunities for homeless students that housed students receive.

 - Engage parents and other adult caretakers in supporting the educational success of students in homeless situations.

 - Coordinate services and supports for homeless students with community agencies and neighboring school districts.

 Services and supports are available to students and their families so that every child achieves to his or her potential!

 - Immediate enrollment in school and removal of barriers to enrollment and participation – for example, obtaining replacement birth certificates and immunization records.